Raptors and Native Plants: Living with Nature

 “Remember, every caterpillar you make in your butterfly garden becomes either a new moth or butterfly, or a source of food for a hungry bird.”
 Doug Tallamy, Bringing Nature Home: How You Can Sustain Wildlife with Native Plants.

 Inviting caterpillars, birds, and wildlife into our yards, into our neighborhoods, and our communities is central to the Lake Michigan Bird Observatory’s mission.
-Whether you’ve got a sunny front yard, a shady corner in need of love, or just a few patio pots to fill, the native plants at the Observatory’s annual World Migratory Bird Day and Native Plant Sale in Port Washington offers many options to support birds and wildlife.
+Whether you have a sunny front yard, a shady corner in need of love, or just a few patio pots to fill, the native plants at the Observatory’s World Migratory Bird Day and Native Plant Sale in Port Washington each May offers many options to support birds and wildlife.

 Why, you might ask, is a bird observatory selling native plants?
 Because birds and native plants are deeply connected.
 Native plants support more insects, particularly caterpillars, than their non-native counterparts.
 The Monarch caterpillar, for example, can only survive on milkweed.
 Similarly, more than 90% of moth and butterfly caterpillars eat only specific native plants or groups of native plants.